 4. Salary Based on Skill Set

 There are many skills besides the basic skills required to become a database administrator.
 Certification or specialization in certain skill sets could positively affect the average base salary of a database administrator.

 Find the table below to see how different skills can have different salary structures for a database administrator.

 |Amazon Web Services (cloud computing)

 How to Become a Database Administrator?

-The path of becoming a successful database administrator is no joke.
+The path to becoming a successful database administrator is no joke.
 It requires a lot more steps and acquiring the necessary skills and mastering them.